 Emergency contraceptives are drugs and products used to prevent pregnancy or prevent the implantation of a new pregnancy.
 There are many misconceptions about emergency contraception, and our licensed medical staff is committed to providing women in the Triangle with accurate information about their options.

 Call today to discuss your options with the Gateway Women’s Care team of medical professionals.
+Due to current Coronavirus restrictions, we are here to serve you through pre-screened, in-center appointments or tele-medicine appointments.

 What emergency contraception options do I have?